 This traditional Romanian polenta (mamaliga) is a staple in Romanian cuisine-easy to make, hearty, and incredibly versatile.
 Serve it alongside homestyle chicken soup, stuffed grape leaves, or comforting pork ribs and cabbage casserole for a delicious meal.

-If you enjoyed this quick and easy recipe for busy weeknights, check out my other simple meal ideas that are perfect for hectic schedules, Creamy Pepper and Spinach Chicken or Cabbage Pasta.
-If you’re into a sheet pan and one-pot meals, give my Smoked Pork Ribs and Cabbage Casserole a try.
+If you enjoyed this quick and easy recipe for busy weeknights, check out my other simple meal ideas that are perfect for hectic schedules: this creamy tomato chicken skillet with spinach or my cabbage pasta recipe.
+If you're into sheet pan or one-pot meals, give my smoked pork ribs one-pan meal a try.

-If you’re in the mood for a late weekend breakfast, my Cabbage or Potato Frittata will hit the spot!
+If you're in the mood for a late weekend breakfast, my healthy cabbage frittata low-calorie or baked potato frittata will hit the spot!

 Jump to: